ludennis/andriod-webcam/README.md

 # andriod-webcam
-Using andriod phone's camera as webcam for Ubuntu
+Using android phone's camera as webcam for Ubuntu 18.04 under arm